awmckinley/config/modules/ft.yaml/README.md

 # YAML

-> [!ABSTRACT] Blurb
-> YAML is a human-friendly data serialization language for all programming languages.
+YAML is a human-friendly data serialization language for all programming languages.